The Most Efficient Way to Burn Fat and Build Strength

 by Dave Thomas

 Originally Published: December, 2015

 Ultimately, what you’ll read today is my answer to the question of what is the best way to burn fat and increase strength?
-It’s basically a brain dump of my past five years running our gyms and what formula I believe to be the most productive for efficiently building strength, stamina and burning fat.
+It’s a brain dump of my past six years of Performance360 programming, and the formula I believe to be the most productive for efficiently building strength, stamina and burning fat.

-I believe that strength training and interval-based training are the most effective forms of exercise.
+I believe that strength training and moderate to high intensity circuit training are the most effective forms of exercise.

-I believe that traditional steady state cardio offers the lowest efficiency and the least amount of benefit.
+I believe that traditional steady state cardio offers the lowest efficiency and the least amount of benefit for your efforts.

 I believe Pop Tarts are indisputably better than Toaster Strudel.

 While body changes will always boil down to diet, what’s even more important than what diet protocol you pick is your ability to stick with it (assuming it’s not bat shit crazy).